Test for Optimal Health

 The kidneys serve several vital functions in the human body including maintaining the right amount of fluid and electrolytes in the body, removing excess water, regulating blood pressure, and cleansing toxins from the blood.

-They serve as a natural filter of the blood and remove waste from the body.
+The kidneys act as a natural filter for the blood, removing waste from the body.
 They also reabsorb water, glucose and amino acids, and produce regulatory hormones which control blood pressure, stimulate production of RBCs, and keep your bones healthy.

 Please arrive for your blood test well-hydrated.During the test

 The kidney function test requires a simple blood test.
-A needle is inserted into a vein, usually on the inner arm near the elbow, and a small amount of blood is drawn.
+The doctor or nurse will insert a needle into a vein, usually on the inner arm near your elbow, and a small amount of blood is drawn.
 You may feel a pricking or scratching sensation.

 In its early stages, kidney disease does not show symptoms, but instead is diagnosed through urine and blood tests.
 This is why it is important to be aware of the risk factors for kidney disease, which are diabetes, high blood pressure, cardiovascular disease, or genetic/family history of kidney disease.